rjspencer/docs/README.md

 # StageBloc Documentation

 Documentation is still a work in progress.
-Have a suggestion, open an issue!
+Have a suggestion?
+Open an issue!